Search for dark matter annual modulation with DarkSide-50: Detector

-\DSf\ started taking data on April 2015 with a low-radioactivity LAr target, extracted from a deep underground source (UAr)~\cite{DarkSide:2015cqb}, and concluded the operations on February 2018.
-The first four months of data were contaminated by the cosmogenic \isotope{37}{Ar} isotope, with a half-life of \SI{35.0}{\day}~\cite{be:cea-02476417}, and were only used to calibrate the ionization response~\cite{DarkSide:2021bnz}.
+\DSf\ started taking data in April 2015 with a low-radioactivity LAr target, extracted from a deep underground source (UAr)~\cite{DarkSide:2015cqb}, and concluded the operations in February 2018.
+We do not use a short period of time in July 2015 in which the inline argon purification getter was bypassed and an enhanced event rate was observed near the analysis threshold~\cite{DarkSide:2018bpj}.
+In addition, the first four months of data were contaminated by the cosmogenic \isotope{37}{Ar} isotope, with a half-life of \SI{35.0}{\day}~\cite{be:cea-02476417}, and were only used to calibrate the ionization response~\cite{DarkSide:2021bnz}.
 About 25\% of the rest of the data taking was devoted to calibration campaigns with dissolved and external radioactive sources.
 The livetime used in this paper corresponds to \SI{693.3}{\day}.